 “Straight from the ball?
 Wow, you got this far and it still fell through...”
 Mora took an exaggerated look at the ceiling.
 A pitiful sigh came from the seat beside her.

-After Terra lost her parents, Mora took her in.
-Terra had only been 18 when they passed away in a sightseeing ship accident, and because of that, her relationship with Mora wasn't as close as with her parents, who'd raised her from a young age.
-But still, it was an important time in Terra's life, so Mora and her husband couldn’t just stand by.
+After Terra lost her parents, Mora had taken her in.
+Terra was only 18 when they passed away in a sightseeing ship accident.
+As a result, she didn't have the same close relationship with Mora as with the parents who had raised her from a young age.
+But still, it had been a signficant event in Terra's life, and Mora and her husband hadn't just stood by.

-The marriage interview had been for the sake of her clan.
+The marriage interview had been for her clan's sake.

 “Thanks for the concern,” Terra lifted her face and looked at her aunt, dark green eyes drowning in exhaustion.
 “But I didn’t turn him down, he turned me down.
 Ah, he didn't step on my foot though.”